 which does whatever is done”

 Nature is a passive spectator to our destructive nature.
-We can be indifferent to the sorrows we cause yet often have little choice but to return to our routines.
+We can feel remorseful for the sorrows we cause yet often have little choice but to return to our routines.
 How do we remain in a state of grace even when we make mistakes?

 “Mid-afternoon, yet the blood